 Our immune system works in a fascinating way.
-This complicated network of organs, nerves, and tissues functions together to protect us from infections by pathogens like fungi, viruses, or bacteria.
+This complicated network of organs, nerves, and tissues function together to protect us from infections by pathogens like fungi, viruses, or bacteria.
 In other words, its job is to defend the body from foreign agents that can make us sick.

 The good news is that you can take many steps to relieve your symptoms, feel healthier, and overall recover your quality of life.
 So, what is an autoimmune disease?
 Who gets them?
-What you can do to do away with its symptoms?
+What can you do to do away with its symptoms?

 #1 - What Is an Autoimmune Disease?